kleinjb25/MiamiInsider/README.md

 ## Description
 This project is a web application developed using the Flask framework.
 It is a review site for locations in Oxford, Ohio, made for members of the Miami University community.
 In this site, users can browse the website for locations in Oxford.
 They can view information about locations such as contact information and description.
 They can also create an account if they are a member of the Miami University community and leave reviews on locations to better guide others.

+## Hosted
+This application is currently hosted at [this link](https://cse201-miami-insider.onrender.com/).
 **If you want the detailed installation instructions for the project, click [here](https://github.com/kleinjb25/MiamiInsider#detailed-installation-and-setup-instructions).**